- Dismissal and termination of employment: lawyer in Amsterdam

 Our Amsterdam law firm has broad experience representing both employees and employers in all types of cases.
 When can an employer dismiss an employee?
+According to Dutch Law, an employer needs to follow a legal dismissal procedure if he or she wants to end an employment contract.
 The employer can terminate the employment contract with the employee in different ways.
 The employer can file a request for termination with the subdistrict court for reasons relating to the employee (Article 7:669 of the Dutch Civil Code).
 The court will check the dismissal against all relevant legal criteria.
 The employer should have a fair reason to dismiss employees in The Netherlands.
 The ‘reasonable grounds’ for dismissal in Dutch Dismissal Law include:

 - Redundancy due to economic circumstances;

 - Frequent absence due to illness or disability which results in unacceptable consequences for business operations;

 - Dysfunctioning for other reasons (i.e. underperformance);